wesleyZero/capstone_II/README.md

 end
 ```

 This function (called by the one before) is also a core part of the logic.
 We start out with a **basis** for our calculations, very analogous to a vector that can be scaled.
 Our basis contains the intrinsic information about our feed composition.
 It's of an abiturary size, **since we will scale it at the end to satisfy the requirements of how much product we need to generate.** We turn the molar flowrate into a volumetric flowrate, using functions of density.
 This will change due to the supercritical fluid density changing.
-Then we can calculate the volume of the reactor and get the effluent (output) concentrations, by knowing how long reactions were allowed to take place (tau) and what the concentrations of all the species where at the provided temperature.
+Then we can calculate the volume of the reactor and get the effluent (output) concentrations, by knowing how long reactions were allowed to take place ($\tau$) and what the concentrations of all the species where at the provided temperature.
 We then make sure we have valid solution, scale it to make sure we are outputting 100 kta of DMC, and return the values we get.

 ## Reaction Chemistry